The Pink Un

-"Take, for example, the PinkUn message board: in September, when City were clearly beginning to show their true colours there were 615,000-page impressions; the following month it had increased to 1,152,000, helped no doubt by the sacking of Peter Grant and the consequent hunt for his replacement.

-The day that Glenn Roeder was appointed, 30 October, the PinkUn site received 255,000 page impressions and November, to date, has seen 408,000."

 Origin of name

 The name of the publication derives from the tradition of many city-based evening newspapers in Britain producing a special weekly edition with football news, published each weekend.
 They were printed by their mainstream newspaper on pink paper, hence the name.
 Some were included with Friday or Saturday editions, and some were sold separately.
 Some had the formal name of their newspaper, although they would be known locally as "the Pink 'Un", while others had the formal masthead name of "Pink 'Un".
 Their production tended to cease from the 1960s onwards as mainstream evening newspapers also declined.

 Somerset Maugham also mentioned the Pink 'Un in his novel Cakes and Ale Chapter IX, Arthur Conan Doyle in Sherlock Holmes adventure The Blue Carbuncle and George Orwell in his novel Burmese Days, chapter 5.